citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupResponseModel.md

 `func (o *DeliveryGroupResponseModel) UnsetTotalDesktopsOfSuspend()`

 UnsetTotalDesktopsOfSuspend ensures that no value is present for TotalDesktopsOfSuspend, not even an explicit nil
+### GetDefaultDesktopIconId

+`func (o *DeliveryGroupResponseModel) GetDefaultDesktopIconId() string`

+GetDefaultDesktopIconId returns the DefaultDesktopIconId field if non-nil, zero value otherwise.

+### GetDefaultDesktopIconIdOk

+`func (o *DeliveryGroupResponseModel) GetDefaultDesktopIconIdOk() (*string, bool)`

+GetDefaultDesktopIconIdOk returns a tuple with the DefaultDesktopIconId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultDesktopIconId

+`func (o *DeliveryGroupResponseModel) SetDefaultDesktopIconId(v string)`

+SetDefaultDesktopIconId sets DefaultDesktopIconId field to given value.

+### HasDefaultDesktopIconId

+`func (o *DeliveryGroupResponseModel) HasDefaultDesktopIconId() bool`

+HasDefaultDesktopIconId returns a boolean if a field has been set.

+### SetDefaultDesktopIconIdNil

+`func (o *DeliveryGroupResponseModel) SetDefaultDesktopIconIdNil(b bool)`

+ SetDefaultDesktopIconIdNil sets the value for DefaultDesktopIconId to be an explicit nil

+### UnsetDefaultDesktopIconId
+`func (o *DeliveryGroupResponseModel) UnsetDefaultDesktopIconId()`

+UnsetDefaultDesktopIconId ensures that no value is present for DefaultDesktopIconId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)